gitjuba/javascript-roguelike/LOG.md

 I should probably start with a helper function for rendering text at given row/column.

 Alright, then let's make a fight!
 There are some design questions to address, here.
 Do I want a separate key for attacking or attack just by moving towards the enemy?
 I'll go with the former approach.
 Pressing _a_ toggles a flag which says the player is attacking, and with that flag up, only arrow keys yield something.

+We need some turn logic.
+Set up a flag `turnDone` which is toggled on

+- successful motion (moving against wall or monster does nothing?)
+- a "resolved" attack (may attack empty space to make "void" attack)